 <param value="wmode" name="opaque" />

-this player, please revisit with a web browser that has the latest version of
+<p>To access the embedded player, please revisit with a web browser that has the latest version of

 <a href="http://www.adobe.com/go/getflashplayer">Adobe Flash Player</a> installed.</p>